kijiproject/kiji/kijiproject.github.com/_posts/userguides/rest/DEVEL/2013-01-01-rest-setup.md

 ### Startup with Basic Configuration

 KijiREST configuration parameters are located in `kiji-rest/conf/configuration.yml`.
-This file is divided into two major sections: The top portion of the file contains configurations relevant to KijiREST and the bottom portion configures Dropwizard (including the HTTP and logging configurations).
+This file is divided into two major sections:
+* The top portion of the file contains configurations relevant to KijiREST
+* The bottom portion configures Dropwizard (including the HTTP and logging configurations).

 To configure and run KijiREST for your cluster and instance:

 1. Start HBase and Hadoop with a configured Kiji environment.
 Make sure necessary Avro classes are accessible either in `$KIJI_CLASSPATH` or in the `kiji-rest-0.1.0/lib/` directory.

-    If you are running a BentoBox, you can start Hadoop and HBase with `start bento`.
+    If you are running a BentoBox, start Hadoop and HBase with `bento start`.

-1. Set the cluster key to the URI of our Kiji environment, e.g. `kiji://.env`.
+2. Set the cluster key to the URI of our Kiji environment, e.g. `kiji://.env`.

-1. Set the instance key to the list of instances we would like to surface through the REST service, for example default, prod_instance, dev_instance:
+3. Set the instance key to the list of instances we would like to surface through the REST service, for example default, prod_instance, dev_instance:

         cluster: kiji://.env/